The Jamk Library Customer registers

 7. Regular sources of data

-One becomes a library customer by giving their personal data via a form via the Library’s website or at the Library’s customer service desk.
-The customer’s notice, the student register, the Population Register Centre and other address information services can be used to update the customer’s contact data.
+One becomes a library customer by giving their personal data via a form via the Library’s website or in person at the Library’s customer service desk.
+The customer’s notice, the student register, the Population Register Centre and other outside address information services can be used to update the customer’s contact data.

 8. Regular transfer of data and transfer of data into countries outside the European Union or the European Economic Area